Licensing Microsoft Office

 Office isn’t free

-If you’re in education, your school or university might have a license that you can also use on your own computer, so ask them about this.
+You need a license to use the familiar desktop versions of Word, Excel and PowerPoint.
+This usually means buying one for yourself or your family.
+If you’re in education, your school or university might have a license you can also use on your personal computer, so ask them about this.

 It doesn’t come with the computer